wp-plugins/basic-google-maps-placemarks/readme.txt

 == Changelog ==

 = 1.9 =
-* markerclustere
-* bgmpdata movedf to do_shortcode
-* new view for map shortcode
+* Added the MarkerClusterer library.
+* bgmpData moved to mapShortcode(), so users no longer need to use the `bgmp_map-shortcode-arguments` filter to use shortcode parameters from template files calling `do_shortcode()`.
+They can just be passed in like normal now.
+* Moved `mapShortcode()` markup into external view file.
+* Ensured action callbacks only run once.
+This fixes the bug where admin notices would be enqueued 2-3 times.

 = 1.8 =
-* Added internationalization support
+* Added internationalization support.
-* Added localizations for Chinese and French
+* Added localizations for Chinese and French.
 * Removed height:auto CSS rule because it was [distorting the Google logo](http://wordpress.org/support/topic/plugin-basic-google-maps-placemarks-google-logo-is-zoomed-and-ipad-safari-cant-zoom-the-page) and [prevented info. windows with images from sizing properly](http://wordpress.org/support/topic/plugin-basic-google-maps-placemarks-placemarks-content-to-display-fully).
 * Added shameless plug for [Re-Abolish Slavery Ribbon](http://wordpress.org/extend/plugins/re-abolish-slavery-ribbon/) plugin on Settings page.
-* Replaced inline markup in bgmp_requirementsNotMet() and BasicGoogleMapsPlacemarks::printMessages() with views/message.php
+* Replaced inline markup in bgmp_requirementsNotMet() and BasicGoogleMapsPlacemarks::printMessages() with views/message.php.
 * Changed all instances of self::PREFIX to BasicGoogleMapsPlacemarks::PREFIX in settings.php.
 * Moved variables from __construct() to init() in BasicGoogleMapsPlacemarks and BGMPSettings classes.
 * Switched to using [$networkWide parameter for activation callback](http://core.trac.wordpress.org/ticket/20995).
-* Moved addPlacemarks() call outside the try/catch block in buildMap to keep error messages more clear
+* Moved addPlacemarks() call outside the try/catch block in buildMap to keep error messages more clear.

 = 1.7 =
 * [bgmp-map] now [supports category, map center, zoom level and other parameters](http://wordpress.org/support/topic/basic-google-maps-placemarks-ok-but-only-1-map).